Related Posts Widget for Blogs by LinkWithin

 photo by Average Jane

-It is just two days before "turkey day" and if you were even thinking about it, you know that brining helps keep meat moist and flavorful during cooking.
+It is just two days before "turkey day" and if you were even thinking about making turkey, know that brining helps keep meat moist and flavorful during cooking.
 I've been looking around and started running into some intriguing ingredients that chefs were putting into their brines.

 Some of the more unusual brines or unusual ingredients in brines we’ve run into are: